Hawks' Club

-The Hawks' Club is a members-only social club for sportsmen at the University of Cambridge.
-Founded in 1872, the club represents the best sportsmen in the University of Cambridge.
+The Hawks' Club, founded in 1872, is a members-only social club for the leading sportsmen at the University of Cambridge.
 Membership is by election only, and the usual criterion is that the candidate should have his Blue.
-Many famous sporting names have been, or are, members, including Rob Andrew, Mike Atherton, Chris Brasher, Ted Dexter, Gavin Hastings, Tony Lewis and George Nash.
+Many notable individuals have been, or are, members, including King George VI, King Charles III, Rob Andrew, Mike Atherton, Chris Brasher, Gavin Hastings and Hugh Laurie.

 History

-The Hawks' Club was formed in 1872 when a proposal to allow members of other colleges into the St John's College Eagles club was rejected.
-This led to the Hawks' being set up as an equivalent club university-wide.
-In its early history, it was primarily a cricket club, but by the turn of the century, other sports were well represented.
+The Hawks' Club was formed in 1872 when a proposal to allow members of other colleges into the St John's College Eagles sporting club was rejected.
+This led to the Hawks' being established as an equivalent club for the whole university.
+In its early history, it was primarily a cricket club but, by the turn of the century, other sports had become well represented.

 As is common with student-run organisations, records are patchy in places and old lists of presidents and members have long been lost.
-The record is better for the period 1889–1963, as during this time a picture of each year's president was added to a display in the clubhouse, and these have survived to the present day.
+The record is better for the period 1889–1963, as during this time a picture of each year's president was added to a display in the clubhouse and these have survived to the present day.
 During the 1950s a number of subsequently notable sportsmen were presidents, and several are listed below.

-It is not known whether a Blue was originally a prerequisite for membership; some early presidents do not appear to have competed against Oxford in any sport.
+It is not known whether participation in a Varsity Match was originally a prerequisite for membership; some early presidents do not appear to have competed against Oxford in any sport.
 However, the personal 'suitability' of candidates for membership does not appear to have changed since the Club was founded.
-The Club website states that "Candidates have to be clubbable" (i.e. "clubbable" in the sense of a traditional gentlemen's club) and "the Hawks' Club remains unashamedly elite", claiming to include only "the top one per cent" of University sportsmen.
+Candidates must have excelled at their sport on behalf of the University and also be clubbable.
+Dr Whitehorn, Treasurer of the Club from 1941 to 1960, remarked that beside the many Olympians, internationals and sporting greats who are members, ‘the stout fellows who don’t get Blues, but have been and are the making of the University’s fellowship in sport and life – those are the Hawks too.
+Long may they flourish’.

+The club plays host not only to the Members in residence, but also to visiting All Blacks, Springboks, Samoans – whose height and bulk test the dimensions of the bar – oarsmen, Vincent’s members and also to judges, doctors, parsons, accountants, schoolmasters, knights and lords, captains of industry, farmers, MPs and Heads of Houses who return for ‘auld lang syne’.